AgentLoneStar007/PythonBasicUtils/README.md

 ```
 `config` will return a dictionary with all config values in it.
 If you add any values
 to the config file, be sure to add them to the `createDefaultConfig` function as well.

+### To-do:

+- Add an option to handle dependency installation in a window, instead of a terminal.
+- Add more graphical elements overall.
+- Add a `project.json` file that contains the name of the project, it's author, and
+maybe even the current file to log to(making it so you don't have to pass through
+the current log file to each subclass.)

 ### Credit: